kwaters3/SVG-Logo-Maker/README.md

 #### How to install the application:

-- First, clone the git repository from GitHub
+- First, clone the git repository from [GitHub](git@github.com:kwaters3/SVG-Logo-Maker.git)

 - Next, install the required packages by using the following command: `npm install`

-- Then, invoke the application by using the following command: `node index.js`
+- Then, invoke the application by using the following command: `npm start`

-- Finally, the user will have access to the SVG logo Maker to specially craft and design their own logo.
+- Finally, the user will have access to the SVG Logo Maker to specially craft and design their own logo.

 ## Usage